akarring/akarring.github.io/_prototypes/futurefuneral.md

 ## Spring 2019

-*Made in collaboration with Søren Sjøstand Madsen*
+*Made in collaboration with Søren Sjøstrand Madsen*

 This project was done at a hackathon when I attended the course "Design as Critical Practice".